Paulorpc/BTCSignalsIndicator/README.md

 # BTC Signals Indicator
 This is a indicator that uses some strategies to show longterm buy and sell signals for BTC.
-It should work for another assets too with little or no chamges, but it was not tested.
+It should work for another assets too with little or no changes, but it was not tested.

 ## Learning curve: